swchck/touch-instinct-assignment/README.md

 This is an example API that uses Swagger to document its endpoints.

+## PIN code and biometric auth

+> All operations with PIN code and biometric auth should be performed on application side

+- *PIN code should be created on first login*
+- *If biometric auth wasn't succesfull request PIN code input*
+- *If user prvided wrong PIN 3 times, call `/logout`*

 ## Endpoints

 The API has the following endpoints: